Kaskade: 2001–2006: Debut single

 Kaskade released his first single "What I Say" on the label in 2001.
-In the Moment saw Kaskade's first top 10 single with "Steppin' Out" reaching No. 5 on Billboard Magazine's Hot Dance Club Play chart and No. 6 on Dance Radio Airplay.
+In the Moment was Kaskade's first top 10 single with "Steppin' Out" reaching No. 5 on Billboard Magazine's Hot Dance Club Play chart and No. 6 on Dance Radio Airplay.
 The fourth single to be released from the album, "Everything", reached No. 1 on Billboard Magazine's Hot Dance Club Play.

 Kaskade's fourth solo album Love Mysterious was released in September 2006.
 The first single from the album, "Be Still", reached No. 4 on Billboard Magazines Hot Dance Club Play.
 The single features vocalist Sunsun, and includes remixes by Jay-J and Robbie Rivera.
 Follow up single "Stars Align" hit number No. 8 on "Billboard Magazine" Hot Dance Airplay chart and just missed the top ten, No. 11, on the Hot Dance Club Play chart.
 His fourth single released from "Love Mysterious", "Sorry", was his third consecutive top ten hit on Billboard's Hot Dance Airplay Chart, at No. 9.
 Dirty South provided a remix for "Sorry".
 The remix was nominated for a 2008 Grammy for Best Remixed Recording.

-2006–2009: Ultra Records and deadmau5
+2006–2009: Ultra Records and Deadmau5

 In late 2006, Kaskade left OM Records and signed with Ultra Records.

-Kaskade worked with Canadian electronic musician deadmau5 to produce tracks on Strobelite Seduction, including the first single (released as an EP) "Move for Me".
+He worked with electronic musician Deadmau5 from Niagara Falls, Ontario to produce tracks on Strobelite Seduction, including the first single (released as an EP) "Move for Me".
 The single became his fifth top ten hit on Billboard's Hot Dance Airplay Chart, reaching the number one position in its September 6, 2008 issue.
 It also gave Kaskade his first number one single on this chart.
-The dance single has become a crossover hit, managing to reach number 71 on the Canadian Hot 100 as of February 14, 2009.
-"I Remember", another collaboration with deadmau5, became his first UK hit, peaking inside the top 15 on the UK Singles Chart.
+The dance single became a crossover hit and reached number 71 on the Canadian Hot 100 as of February 14, 2009.
+"I Remember", another collaboration with Deadmau5, became his first UK hit, peaking inside the top 15 on the UK Singles Chart.
 The video-clip which accompanied "I Remember" was filmed in Manchester, England.
 The single became his second chart topper on the Billboard dance chart.
-The follow-up single, "Angel on My Shoulder" with Tamra Keenan, also found success on the dance chart, placing at number 5 on Billboard's Hot Dance Airplay Chart.
+The follow-up single, "Angel on My Shoulder" with Tamra Keenan, was also a success on the dance chart, placing fifth on Billboard's Hot Dance Airplay Chart.
 His song "Step One Two" was the last single from the album, being released late in 2008.